python/cpython/Doc/library/os.rst

    terminal.
 Return a pair of ``(pid, fd)``, where *pid* is ``0`` in the child, the new child's process id in the parent, and *fd* is the file descriptor of the master end of the pseudo-terminal.
 For a more portable approach, use the :mod:`pty` module.
-Availability: Macintosh, Some flavors of Unix.
+Availability: Macintosh, some flavors of Unix.

 .. function:: kill(pid, sig)